shoumikhin/StreamScanner/README.md

 ```swift
 let stdin = StreamScanner.standardInput
 ```
 and use `stdin` later on.

-Spaces and new lines considered delimiters by default.
+Spaces and new lines considered delimiters by default: customize with constructor.

 #### Read some arbitrary values of different type from a standard input